MrDapperGent/cloudExplorer/README.md

 # 7.x Upgrade Information

 The latest release is v7.3.
-There is no upgrade path to this release prior to v7.1 due to a change in the AWS Java API's.
 Please download the full v7.3 release under releases.

 # How to compile from source